Skip to Content

 While you will be able to negotiate the best deal by booking in person last minute, there are no guarantees about what you will get.
 Tour agencies team up and group people on the same tour charging everyone at different prices.
 The salespeople will also tell you anything to make the sale even if it is a lie.

-This is why I recommend booking online.
+This is why I recommend booking online!
 This way, you can read other customers’ reviews ahead of time and have the power to leave your own review afterward.
-This helps ensure the company stands by what they offer.
+This helps ensure the company stands by what it offers.

 Of course, many people book directly in Cusco without any problems.
 It is totally up to you at the end of the day and I am only sharing my opinion.